Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~~~
 *account* ``string`` *→* ``[object]``

-Return the lists tokens and corresponding balances owned by an account.
+Return the list of tokens and corresponding balances owned by an account.

 .. code:: lisp